DaveSpe/homework/documents/Infrastructure.md

 `Route 53` handles the DNS entries and mapping to the Elastic Beanstalk IP Load Balancer.<br>
 The `Certificate Manager` handles the https certificates for the DNS zone required to accept encrypted web traffic destined for the Web Application.<br>

+## DNS and Repos

+The CloudFormatiom stack for the DNS and Repo creation can be found in the `cloudFormationStacks` folder in the [3-repos-dns.yaml](../cloudFormationStacks/3-repos-dns.yaml) file.<br>
+This file contains the deployment of Route53 DNS zone, Certificate manager, ECR registry, and a Git Repo.

 ## Security and Compliance